vtalks/docs/development.md

 git clone git@github.com:vtalks/vtalks.net.git
 ```

+In this guide, if it is not specified the working directory will be the
+`vtalks` directory created where all other repos reside.

+## Setup the environment

-Inside the repository you'll find an `environment.dist.sh` file.
+Inside the `deploy` repository you'll find an `environment.dist.sh` file.
 Copy it to for example `environment.sh` and fill the information
 needed on it.

-Once you finish, source it inside your current shell to have all variables
+Once you finish, source it inside your current shell to have all environment
-and aliases loaded:
+variables and aliases loaded:

 ```bash
 source environment.sh